zachmccrth/SAEBench/sae_bench/evals/ravel/README.md

 1. Implement DAS for neurons
     - What hyperparameters does DAS have?
 How do the RAVEL papers choose?
 2. Check cosine sim of SAE features with

+## Debugging Notes

+- In one case, on a single 3090 GPU, I encountered this error: `RuntimeError: CUDA driver error: invalid argument`.

+I found that switching to torch 2.5.0 instead of 2.6.0 fixed the issue.